Dhinga Gavar: Function

 It is a popular belief that any unmarried man who comes near these women and is stricken by the stick gets married soon with a suitable girl.
 Stick is called baint in Hindi so this festival is also known as Baintmar Teej.

 Teejania

 The girls and women observing fast of Dhinga Gavar known as Teejania carrying sticks in their hands virtually rule the road on this night.
 Though enough police is deployed but little intervention is needed and crowd finds its own equilibrium of discipline.
 Boys to get a "lucky strike" go near girls and sometimes tease them to get beaten up by decorated sticks.

-This is the only festival which gives equal rights to all kinds of women.
+This is the only festival which pretends to give equal rights to all kinds of women.
 In this festival even a widow can take part.